-Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of Onondaga County Community College and Friends of the Rosamond Gifford Zoo, which together represent 98% of both assets and operating revenues of the aggregate discretely presented component units.
-Those financial statements were audited by other auditors whose reports thereon have been furnished to us, and our opinion, insofar as it relates to the amounts included for Onondaga County Community College and Friends of the Rosamond Gifford Zoo is based solely upon the reports of the other auditors.
+Our responsibility is to express opinions on these financial statements based on We did not audit the financial statements of Onondaga County our audit.
+Community College (OCC), Onondaga Civic Development Corporation (OCDC) and Friends of the Rosamond Gifford Zoo (The Friends), which together represent approximately 98% of both assets and operating revenues and approximately 96% of net position of the aggregate discretely presented component units.
+Those financial statements were audited by other auditors whose reports thereon have been furnished to us, and our opinion, insofar as it relates to the amounts included for OCC, OCDC, and The Friends is based solely upon the reports of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-The financial statements of Friends of the Rosamond Gifford Zoo were not audited in accordance with Government Auditing Standards.
+The financial statements of The Friends was not audited in accordance with Government Auditing Standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.